negash/Bank_recommendation_AI_Model/README.md

 This project demonstrates how a Large Language Model (LLM) can intelligently call backend tools to produce personalized product recommendations for bank customers.

+**Installation**

+To install all required dependencies for this project, run the following command:

+pip install -r requirements.txt

+**Optional :**

+Create and activate a virtual environment to isolate project dependencies:

+**#Create a virtual environment**

+python -m venv .venv

+#**Activate the virtual environment**

+source .venv/bin/activate

 **Features**

 - **✔** **Customer model** with normalization and structured attributes